-President Brimhall put the first 20 pesos in each bank, according to President Lugo, with the expectation that the young men would quickly match that amount to seed their mission savings.
+Through the generosity of those in a position to help, the first 20 pesos in each bank were donated, according to President Lugo, with the expectation that the young men would quickly match that amount to seed their mission savings.
 President Lugo said that about 60 youth have committed to go on a mission.

 Since the Aaronic Priesthood project, many young women and young single adults have also obtained the banks and are saving.